 The Notes are a new issue of securities with no established trading market.
 We do not intend to apply for listing of the Notes on any national securities exchange or for inclusion of the Notes on any automated dealer quotation system.
 We have been advised by the underwriters that they presently intend to make a market in the Notes after completion of the offering.
 However, they are under no obligation to do so and may discontinue any market-making activities at any time without any notice.
 We cannot assure the liquidity of the trading market for the Notes or that an active public market for the Notes will develop.
-If an active public trading market for the Notes does not develop, the market price and liquidity of the Notes may be adversely affected.
+If an active public trading market for the Notes may be adversely affected.
 If the Notes are traded, they may trade at a discount from their initial offering price, depending on prevailing interest rates, the market for similar securities, our operating performance and financial condition, general economic conditions and other factors.